 Throw out the wording that says we’ve – been – around – since – 1984, our – mission – is… Who cares?
 And if your product or service provides a solution to a pain-point, that’s your home page.

 4. Whom are you trying to reach?
 Core target, lowest hanging fruit.

-And then, design your website to wear the style of your target market… colours, type, design and language style.
+And then, design your website to wear the style to suit your target market… visuals, colours, type, design and language.
 NOT the style of your boardroom.
-It should feel like home for your viewer.
+It should feel like home for your viewers.

 Director of Kaleidoscope NeuroMarketing